 The vision of NaKu is to combine bio and recycling.
 Natural polymers should primarily be recycled.
 The two supreme disciplines of sustainability are a combination of regrowth and recycling.
 Therefore, we would prefer to see our NaKu products ending up in the recycling bin.
 With our products, sorting, recycling and

 Biopolymers can be produced from many different raw materials.
-All starch-containing plant products can be used as resources for natural polymer, including corn, potatoes, sunflowers, grain or sugar.
+All starch-containing plant products can be used as resources for natural polymers, including corn, potatoes, sunflowers, grain or sugar.
 NaKu uses a corn-based starch compound to produce their breathable fresh-storage bags.
 This corn originates from European agriculture and is GMO-free.
 In

 To process natural polymer into a desired form, there are different methods that are ideal for each area of application.
-Each procedure starts with the fusing of the compound in a machine that works similarly to a heated meat grinder.
+Each procedure starts with the fusing of the compound in a machine that works similarly to a meat grinder, but hot.
 NaKu mostly works with the following procedures: Injection molding:The

 First, mix 1/4 liter of whole milk with two tablespoons of vinegar in a pot and heat it.
 Make sure that the mixture does not cook!
 Stir constantly during heating.
 The milk flocks out and first lumps of natural plastic are being formed.
 Use a sieve to remove these flakes